Everything you need to know about Playa Roja Paracas

 • Bring snacks and water.

-• Bathing is prohibited here.(Playa Roja) but you can swim on the waters of other beaches located in the Paracas National Reserve.
+• Bathing is prohibited in Playa Roja, but you can swim in other beaches located in the Paracas National Reserve.

-• This beach is one of the most visited but only to enjoy its beauty and unique reddish color and take photos.
+• This beach is one of the most visited due to its beauty and unique reddish color .

-• All the tours to the Reserve include a short stop at this beach.
+• Most tours to the Reserve include a short stop at this beach.

 viewpoint of paracas national reserve